TykTechnologies/tyk-operator/docs/api_definitions.md

 ## Understanding reconciliation status

-Please visit [Latest Transation Status](./api_definitions/latest-transaction.md) page to see how you can check for APIDefinition reconciliation status.
+Please visit [Latest Transaction Status](./api_definitions/latest-transaction.md) page to see how you can check latest APIDefinition reconciliation status.